mukheshpugal/Through_Time/README.md

 As shown above, the input vector is multiplied by a matrix inherent to the being.
 This results in a smaller dimensional vector based on which the decision is made.
 Now, this is just one way of decision making.
 The important point to note is that at any time, states of all the beings are visible to each of the beings.
 <br/>
+If the above doesn't make sense to you, just think that their behaviour doesn't change with time and can be predicted accurately if positions of every being is known.
 <br/>
 Each being has a fixed life time after which it will cease to exist.